You may be concerned about how a physical address differs from a mailing address for many reasons.

 The third-party provider can also offer you a conference room on-demand in that location because it’s a physical building.

 However, you only pay for the official address and office-related services (such as telephone answering), but you’re not paying for the office space.
-You’ll therefore save a significant amount of money on your startup cost.
+You’ll, therefore, save a significant amount of money on your startup cost.

 As a home-based entrepreneur, you can use a virtual office as your mailing address.
 You can pick up your mail at the location or have them forwarded to your home.
-In this case, your company’s physical address is also your mailing address.
+In this case, your company’s physical address is your mailing address.
 Where you receive your mail is the same address where your company is located.
 The only thing is your company isn’t really there; it’s virtual.
 You work from home.

 What is a mailing address and permanent address?

-When you move to a new location, you can change your permanent address by completing a Change of Address Form with the USPS.
+When you move to a new location, you can change your permanent address by completing a Change of Address Form with USPS.